 Latest News

-We are delighted to announce that the TransBioLine Newsletter Year 3 is online!
-This Newsletter summarizes the highlights of the scientific progress and the consortium activities during the second year of the project.
+We are delighted to announce that the TransBioLine Newsletter Year 4 is online!
+This Newsletter summarizes the highlights of the scientific progress and the consortium activities during the fourth year of the project.
 Don’t want to miss a thing about TransBioLine?
 Subscribe to our newsletter now!
 The TransBioLine project has [...]

 TransBioLine promises a decisive advance in biomarker discovery, development, validation, regulatory qualification and application, and bring about a fundamental change in the way drug safety is monitored in clinical trials, and toxicities are diagnosed and managed in clinical practice.